oracle/terraform-provider-oci/website/docs/d/log_analytics_log_analytics_entity_types.html.markdown

 * `cloud_type` - (Optional) A filter to return CLOUD or NON_CLOUD entity types.
 * `name` - (Optional) A filter to return only log analytics entity types whose name matches the entire name given.
 The match is case-insensitive.
 * `name_contains` - (Optional) A filter to return only log analytics entity types whose name or internalName contains name given.
 The match is case-insensitive.
-* `namespace` - (Required) The Logging Analytics namespace used for the request.
+* `namespace` - (Required) The Log Analytics namespace used for the request.
+The namespace can be obtained by running 'oci os ns get'
-* `state` - (Optional) A filter to return only those log analytics entity types with the specified lifecycle state.
+* `state` - (Optional) A filter to return only those log analytics entities with the specified lifecycle state.
 The state value is case-insensitive.

 ## Attributes Reference